Skip to main content

 }

-Then set driverKind: 'custom' (or introduce a more specific DriverKind value if you have several Path-C device families) on your model.
+Then set driverKind: 'custom' on your model.

 Phase 4 — measure image orientation on hardware